jmejia8/Metaheuristics.jl/paper/paper.md

 # Statement of need

 Real-world problems often require sophisticated methods to solve.
-Metaheuristics are algorithms that approximate optimal solutions quickly where not all of the mathematical properties of the problem are known.
+Metaheuristics are stochastic algorithms that approximate optimal solutions quickly where not all of the mathematical properties of the problem are known.
 Our package implements state-of-the-art algorithms for constrained, multi-, and many-objective optimization.
 It also includes many other utility functions such as performance indicators, scalable benchmark problems, constraint handling techniques, and multi-criteria decision-making methodologies.
+Although similar software has been proposed in different programming languages such that Python (@pymoo), MATLAB (@PlatEMO), C/C++ (@Biscani2020), and Java (@jmetal), among others (@nlopt);
-To the best knowledge of the authors, Metaheuristics is the first package in Julia containing those ready-to-use metahuristic algorithms with a uniform API.
+Metaheuristics is the first package in Julia containing ready-to-use metaheuristic algorithms and utility functions with a uniform API.

-The package can be used for both academic and industrial purposes due to its flexible license.
+Moreover, there are some packages implemented in Julia for global optimization, e.g., `Optim.jl` (@mogensen2018optim) implements global optimizers such as Particle Swarm Optimization, `BlackBoxOptim.jl` (@RobertFeldtBBO) implements a couple of stochastic heuristics for black-box optimization, `Evolutionary.jl` (@artewilde2021) is a framework for evolutionary computing, and `CMAEvolutionStrategy.jl` (@CMAEvolutionStrategy) implements a CMA Evolution Strategy.
+Unlike the packages mentioned above, Metaheuristics can handle equality and inequality constraints and supports multi-objective problems.

 # Main Features